 On-demand evening shuttles (FLIGHT) transport the Temple community around Main Campus to their off-campus residences.
 There is also shuttle service between Main Campus, the Health Sciences Center (HSC), the Temple Administrative Services Building (TASB), Ambler Campus, and the Ambler train station.
 Click here for shuttle information and schedules.

 Think about offsetting greenhouse gas emissions when you travel.
 Organizations like Carbonfund.org allow you to make donations to fund third-party validated offset projects.

 |Electric Car Charge||

-Electric car charging stations are available on Main Campus in front of Johnson and Hardwick Hall at Broad Street near Diamond Street and on Health Sciences Campus at the Carlisle West Garage.
+Electric car charging stations are available on Main Campus in front of Johnson and Hardwick Hall at Broad Street near Diamond Street and the Montgomery Garage at 11th and Montgomery Streets, and on Health Sciences Campus at the Carlisle West Garage.

 Private busing companies can provide cheap transportation options home to cities such as New York, Boston, or Washington D.C.
 Some buses provide services such as wifi and electricity to make your ride that much more enjoyable.
 Check out their websites for more details on stop locations, routes and times: Megabus, Bolt Bus, and Greyhound.

 From bus to rail, SEPTA makes getting around without a car easy.
 Use Plan My Trip or Google Transit to get up-to-the-minute directions from one location to another.
 For New Jersey travel options, visit NJ Transit and PATCO.

 Temple University Pass is a semester-based transit pass sponsored by SEPTA and Temple University which offers discounted transit passes to full time Temple students (almost 10% discount).
 Click to learn more